Big Sur Coastal Landscapes Workshop

 :: What should I bring?
 What is required? ::

-- All workshops require a Digital SLR camera and a tripod.
+- All workshops require a Digital SLR or Mirrorless Camera and a tripod.
 (Note: Filters (Graduated ND and Polarizer) and a

 shutter release cord are not required, but highly recommended.)